bilizm/GeoFS-MCDU/README.md

 - **Clear Input**: Use the "CLR" button
 - **Delete Characters**: Use the "DEL" button
 - **Switch Pages**: Use the top function buttons (INIT, F-PLN, PROG, etc.)
+- **To enter a negative number**: First enter the number in the input box, then click the +/- key to make it negative.
+(For example, to enter -5, first click 5 and then click +/-.
+Click +/-again to make it 5)

 ## Page Functions Explained